jccriado/basisgen/README.md

 [![Build Status](https://travis-ci.com/jccriado/invariants.svg?token=FCho83xJ9cZySjbkvBWS&branch=master)](https://travis-ci.com/jccriado/invariants)

 This is a package for calculating bases of operators in effective field theories.
-The package can also be used to compute independent sets of specified field content (and number covariant derivatives)gauge-covariant operators.
-It includes functionality for doing calculations with Lie algebra representations.
+It can also be used to compute independent sets of gauge-covariant operators.
+It includes functionality for doing calculations with specified field content (and number covariant derivatives)Lie algebra representations.

 To obtain a basis of operators, the following input is needed: